Toward a DC Democracy Festival

 - Join our “Democracy Learning Community” Linkedin Group to keep updated on DemFest progress, to connect with others interested in protecting and advancing democracy, and to share your democracy calls-to-action, publications, events, news, programs, or projects.

 - Donate $100, $250, $500, or whatever you can afford to help make DemFest happen.
+Individuals who give $250 or more and organizations that give $1,000 or more become DLC sponsors, and get recognized at DemFest.
 Sustainable DemFest funding will not come just from grants, but also individuals who want to help made democracy more engaging for more people.

 - Fill out our DMV DLC survey to share your opinions and ideas for building a wider Democracy Learning Community in metro DC.